syncfusion-content/blazor-docs/blazor/appearance/themes.md

 ## NPM package reference

 The Blazor Themes NPM package contains `SCSS` files for all themes supported by Syncfusion Blazor components.
 These SCSS files customize theme variables using a web compiler.
-The package includes component SCSS files and single SCSS files.
+The package includes component wise SCSS files and overall components SCSS files.

 You can add the `theme` for the Blazor applications through NPM package using the `SCSS` files by following the below process.